 Adding oatmeal to your diet to help manage diabetes has both pros and cons.
 The pros of adding oatmeal to your diabetes diet include:

 - It can help regulate blood sugar, thanks to the high fiber and low glycemic index.

 - It’s heart-healthy due to its soluble fiber content and the fact it can lower cholesterol.

 - It may reduce the need for insulin injections when eaten in place of other carbohydrate-rich foods.

 - If cooked ahead, it can be a quick and easy meal.

 - It’s high in fiber, making you feel full longer and helping with weight management.

 - It’s a good source of long-term energy.

 - It can help regulate digestion.

-For most patients with diabetes, consuming the right kind of oatmeal does not have a lot of cons.
+For most people with diabetes, consuming oatmeal does not have a lot of cons.
 Eating oatmeal can become a concern if you choose to eat certain versions of oatmeal that are laden with sugar and artificial flavoring and/or consume too much at one time.

 Oatmeal can have negative effects for those who also have gastroparesis, which is delayed gastric emptying, and these can be severe.
 For those who have diabetes and gastroparesis, the high fiber in oatmeal can be harmful.

 In general, for diabetes patients without gastroparesis, the biggest cons of adding oatmeal to your diet include:

 - Bloating due to the high fiber content.
 This can be reduced by drinking water as you eat.

 - Flatulence due to the fiber content.
 Drinking water while eating can also help to reduce flatulence.

 - The add-ins can work against you.
 Some people will add, or buy instant packets that contain, extra sugar, sweetener, or added flavorings that are harmful to a diabetes diet.

 Oatmeal can be a great addition to a diet to help manage diabetes, but only when it’s prepared correctly.

 When adding oatmeal to a diabetes diets, there are several things you should or shouldn’t do to maintain the health benefits it offers.

 There are several do’s you can add to your oatmeal preparation list to increase and maintain the positive health benefits of oatmeal.